How Does a Clutch Work?

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 Look no further than ValleyPro Autohouse in Okanagan Valley to fulfill all your auto repair needs.
-We've been repairing vehicles since 2014 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 2014, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Buick, Cadillac, and Chevrolet.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.